VlachosGroup/openmkm/docs/output.md

 The data is printed into different output files to aid the user in sorting the generated data.
 The output files have *.out* extension.
-In these files, the data points corresponding to a single variable is presented in a single column and the columns are specarated by white space.
+In these files, the data points corresponding to a single variable is presented in a single column and the columns are separated by white space.
 Output files containing the steady state data end with *_ss.out*.
 Similarly, output files containing the transient state data end with *_tr.out*.
 Elementary data such as species formation enthalpies and reaction rate constants do not contain *_ss* or *_tr*